Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Humane Humanoids: Functional and Nonfunctional Specifications

-\textit{Humanoid vision} \cite{Robinson23} captures and enables robotic gaze, gesture, pose, action, motion, expression, movement, collaboration, learning, and communication; and supports specific tasks such as object handover.
-To enable perception, sensors such as actuated cameras, force, microphone, inertial measurement units, encoders, sensitive resistors, sonar, rotary, tactile, torque, laser scanner, lidar, joint and inclinometer may be placed in a humanoid's head, neck, chest, torso, hand, etc body parts.
-Sensors or multi-sensor fusion may capture internal and external states, signals or videos relating to vision, audio, olfactory, tactile, shape, curve, and posture of human body parts; humanly features such as emotion and facial expression; physiological signals of human body, such as heart rate, blood pressure, body temperature, brain activity, and muscle activation; and environmental range and layout, or contextual representation and memory, etc.

-Perception may serve high-level functions such as tracking, detection, recognition, identification, classification, control, localization, navigation, planning, mapping, manipulation, and grasping.
-Perception supports specific tasks relating to human-robot interactions, object manipulation, gait planning, proprioceptive state estimation, action prediction, and emotion recognition.
-In performing perception, humanoids recognize internal states such as stability, dynamics, safety, efficiency, and experience; and external aspects such as identifying, recognizing and locating external stimuli, layout and relationships with objects; and interactive states such as robustness and adaptability to dynamic and unforeseen environmental changes.
+Humanoid perception \cite{Roychoudhury23} is enabled by either \textit{intrusive sensors} such as actuated cameras, force, microphone, inertial measurement units, encoders, sensitive resistors, sonar, rotary, tactile, torque, laser scanner, joint and inclinometer, which may be placed in a humanoid's head, neck, chest, torso, or hand etc body parts, or \textit{non-intrusive sensors} or facilities such as remote wireless cameras, radar, LiDAR, or Wifi.
+Sensors or multi-sensor fusion may capture internal and external states, signals or videos relating to vision, audio, olfactory, tactile, shape, curve, and posture of human body parts; human features such as emotion and facial expression; physiological signals of human body, such as heart rate, blood pressure, body temperature, brain activity, and muscle activation; and environmental range and layout, or contextual representation and memory, etc. In performing perception, humanoids recognize internal states such as stability, dynamics, safety, efficiency, and experience; and external aspects such as identifying, recognizing and locating external stimuli, layout and relationships with objects; and interactive states such as robustness and adaptability to dynamic and unforeseen environmental changes.
+Humanoid perception enables diverse humanoid tasking and functions like tracking, detection, recognition, identification, classification, control, localization, navigation, planning, mapping, manipulation, and grasping.
+Humanoid perception can also support specific tasks relating to human-humanoid interactions, object manipulation, gait planning, proprioceptive state estimation, action prediction, and emotion recognition.